Student Employment Hiring Process

 About the Process

-Below is the Foothill College STEM Center Hiring Process for Foothill College full-time (12 units minimum) students, being considered for part-time employment for the following job roles:
+Below is the Foothill College STEM Center Hiring Process for Foothill College full-time (12 units minimum) students, being considered for part-time employment for the 2020/Spring quarter, for the following 3 job roles:

 - Clerical Assistant: STEM Center Front Desk Host